danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 }
 ```

-### Errors
+**Errors**
- - 400: bad partition id
+Existing error behavior will remain the same, with the following clarification: if no partition id or an invalid partition id is included in the URI, a 400 status code will be returned.

 ## QIDO
-Users can search studies, series and instances across all partitions.
+Users must specify a partition id as the scope for searching studies, series and instances.
 See [cross-partition query discussion](#cross-partition-queries).

 **Request**
 ```